IoTone/Lamb-D/README.md

 - Create an AWS Lambda with a Custom Runtime
 - Run the packager: sh ./packager.sh
 - Copy your lambda.zip into your AWS Lambda instance on AWS.
 TODO: Add some more details on the setup.

+## Inspirations

+- Cramda, a Crystal language based custom runtime https://github.com/lambci/crambda
+- Nim AWS Lambda custom runtime https://github.com/lambci/awslambda.nim